 Heating water with PV instead of thermal solar panels:

-It may seem counterintuitive at first, but there is strong case supporting the use of PV panels for heating water over thermal solar systems.
+It may seem counterintuitive at first, but there is strong case supporting the use of PV panels for heating water over thermal solar systems, though recent innovations such as Viessman's Vitosol solar thermal water heater has revived that debate.

 When initially installed, Alain Hamel's photovoltaic system was designed to supply only the electrical appliances in the home.
 As advised later by Patrick Déry, member of GREB (Group Ecological Research of the Bay), Alain connected his electric water heater to his PV solar panels knowing that these panels would be generating more energy than he needed.